 grale.util

-Module meant for various utilities, but currently only RMS calculation.
+Module meant for various utilities.

 For a set of images and a lens model, the predicted images for each observed image are calculated.
 The results can subsequently be used in the